Marleintje/HTML-CSS-Basics-course/README.md

 The initiative for this course sprung from the amount of questions that arise around our CMS.
 These questions are small and usually about HTML, and indirectly about CSS and Bootstrap.
 More HTML knowledge for non-IT employees will hopefully save the IT-team time on the shorter and longer run.

 ## Goals of this course
-- Employees can apply the basics of HTML, and have knowlegde of the basics of CSS and Bootstrap;
+- Employees can apply the basics of HTML, and have knowledge of the basics of CSS and Bootstrap;
 - Employees can solve basic HTML issues by themselves;
 - Employees know the optimum way of using the CMS:
     - Check correct usage of tags;